2022 legislative session kicks off; several cannabis bills in play

-Since June 2015, a new trend has taken root across Florida — several cities and counties have passed similar ordinances that give officers the discretion to replace arrests for possession of under 20 grams of marijuana with citations.
+Since June 2015, a new trend has taken root across Florida — several cities and counties have passed similar ordinances that give officers the discretion to replace arrests for possession of under 20 grams of cannabis with citations.
 These jurisdictions include Miami-Dade County, Tampa, Key West, Orlando, and Sarasota.

-For example, Orlando decriminalized small amounts of marijuana by allowing police officers to give out citations instead of making arrests.
-If you possess 20 grams of cannabis or less or have marijuana paraphernalia, an officer can choose to give you a citation with a $100 fine if you're a first-time offender, or a $200 fine for a second offense.
+For example, Orlando decriminalized small amounts of cannabis by allowing police officers to give out citations instead of making arrests.
+If you possess 20 grams of cannabis or less or have cannabis paraphernalia, an officer can choose to give you a citation with a $100 fine if you're a first-time offender, or a $200 fine for a second offense.
 Repeat offenders can get a fine of up to $500 and a court appearance.

 1978: The Florida Legislature enacted the Therapeutic Research Program, which was never operational.
 The program would have required federal permission and would have involved pharmacies dispensing marijuana to cancer and glaucoma patients.
 It was repealed in 1984.